Buya96/Memory-Magician/README.md

 - Open `index.html` in your browser.
 - The game runs in any modern browser.

-## Game Instructions

-1. Click on any card to flip and reveal its face.
-2. Find all matching pairs in as few moves as possible.
-3. Use category buttons to switch themes.
-4. Press “Reset” to restart the game.

 ## Testing & QA Process

 Testing has been carried out using the following procedures: